 The project has an extensive history.
 A grading violation occurred in 1999 where portions of the property were stripped and graded.
 In 2000, the property owner submitted an application (00-0143) to recognize the unauthorized grading as well as propose a new single family dwelling and accessory building.
-The grading initially proposed in application 00-0143 was refined through the review process to comply with General Plan policies on the protection of ridge-tops and minimizing Fading.
-The proposed single-family dwelling was moved below the ridge top to a point approximately two thirds of the height of the slope.
+The grading initially proposed in application 00-0143 was refined through the review process to comply with General Plan policies on the protection of ridge-tops and minimizing grading.
+The proposed single-family dwellingwas moved below the ridge top to a point approximately two thirds of the height of the slope.
 This further helped reduce the disruption of the ridge top as well as disturbance of Coastal Terrace Prairie.

 Application 00-0143 was originally heard by the Zoning Administrator on March 21, 2003.
-After continuing the hearing for clarification concerning compliance with sensitive habitat protection, erosion control, fire access, project design, and over-height issues, the application was reviewed and approved at the Zoning Administrator's Hearing on December 19, 2003 and again on March 19, 2004.
+After continuing the hearing for clarification concerning compliance with sensitive habitat protection, erosion control, fire access, project design, and over-height issues, the application was reviewed and approved at the Zoning Administrator's Hearing on December 19,2003.
+Due to Notices of the Hearing not being sent to some neighbors, the application was re-noticed, re-reviewed and approved again on March 19, 2004 by the Zoning Administrator.

 Nisene 2 Sea appealed the Zoning Administrator's decision to the Planning Commission.
-On June 23, 2004, the public hearing was continued by the Planning Commission to allow staff time to provide more information regarding 30% slopes, biotic issues, fire access, public access, septic suitability, and the potential for future development of the site.
+On June 23, 2004, the public hearing was continued by the Planning Commission to allow stafftime to provide more information regarding 30% slopes, biotic issues, fire access, public access, septic suitability, and the potential for future development of the site.
 On August 11,2004, the Planning Commission upheld the appeal thereby denying application 00-0143.
 The Planning Commission's decision to uphold the appeal was because a 600 square foot portion of the proposed house was located on a greater than 30% slope.

-On June 28,2005, the owner submitted the current application (05-0407) with the residence redesigned and relocated off of the area of 30% slopes.
+On June 28,2005, the owner submitted the current application (05-0407) with theresidence redesigned and relocated off of the area of 30% slopes.
 Other notable changes from the previous application include a refined 30% slope line that now includes slopes that are currently steeper than 30% and an estimation of 30% slopes before the unauthorized grading, the elimination of the circular driveway above the residence, the elimination of the access driveway to the water tanks, as well as more drainage, biotic and fire protection / fuel management information included on the plan set.